Maximizing Your Creative Potential as a Color Blind Photographer

 Techniques for maximizing your creative potential as a color blind photographer

 One of the best ways to optimize your creativity as a color blind photographer is by focusing on shapes and form.
-By concentrating on elements such as unique lines, curves, shadows and other aspects of composition, you can create stunning images that don’t rely heavily on differentiating between hues.
+By concentrating on elements such as unique lines, curves, shadows, and other aspects of composition, you can create stunning images that don’t rely heavily on differentiating between hues.
 Contrasting tones help emphasize certain elements in a photo, which can make your image more dynamic even without relying on color differentiation.

 But there are additional things you can do and utilize to maximize your potential.